foodlfg/Supreme-Commander-FAF-install-guide/README.md

 Install [Lutris](https://lutris.net/downloads/) or PlayOnLinux that can install Windows Steam and can download the Wine versions that can be seen above.
 Windows Steam can install the game and the necessary libraries.
 If you are a terminal/Wine ninja and you are ok with compiling Wine v3.10 for the system (system default Wine v3.0 is no good) then don't install Lutris or PlayOnLinux, just Wine should be enough.

+_Note:
-PlayOnLinux can be found in the Ubuntu repositories.
+PlayOnLinux can be found in the Ubuntu repositories._

 ### 0.1
 **Install Steam windows version.**